What is Dogecoin and where can you buy it?

 How to buy and invest in Dogecoin

 If you are interested in Dogecoin and want to get in on the action, here’s what to know.

 There are a few online exchanges that offer Dogecoin.
 Personally, I’ve used Crypto.com, which is really easy to get to grips with.

 Once you’ve registered and it’s set up, you can add funds and pick which currency you want to put your real-world money into.

-You’ll need to pay a little attention to the app throughout each day, but there’s plenty of potential to make some money (not financial advice, mind you).
+You’ll need to pay a little attention to the app daily, but there’s plenty of potentials to make some money (not financial advice, mind you).

 Other than that, your other option is to mine for it yourself.
 Or, in this case, dig.
 Because dogs dig.

 If you’ve got a halfway decent PC, you’ll be able to start getting your own share of the pie.

 However, as the currency begins to reach its limit, it becomes more difficult to get hold of.